alexisjcarr/lex-bday/README.md

 Hey everyone!

 I'm excited to invite you all to my birthday celebration next week!
-We'll be gathering at Emmy Squared Pizza, to enjoy some delicious pizza (gluten-friendly if you have issues like me), and great company.
+We'll be gathering at Emmy Squared Pizza, to enjoy some delicious pizza (gluten-friendly if you have issues like me) and great company.

 After dinner, we can walk over to Regal Green Hills for a screening of [Longlegs](https://www.youtube.com/watch?v=OG7wOTE8NhE).
 I can't wait to celebrate with all of you!